abhyas01/Qaptain/README.md

 ### UX Details

 * Splash screen overlay
-* Toolbar sorting menu
-* Searchable lists
 * **Loading, Retry, and Error states** are clearly displayed for all CRUD and data-fetching operations
 * Real-time validation and **context-aware button states** ensure valid input
+* Searchable lists with sorting menu on the toolbar.

 ### Accessibility